cb1kenobi/dojo-toolkit-module/trunk/profiles/README.txt

      releaseName=MyBuild

 You can change the "releaseName" to whatever you like, but don't use spaces.
-When the build completes, go to the Dojo Module settings page and create a build profile.
+When the build completes, go to the Dojo Toolkit Module settings page and create a build profile.
 From the Dojo Build field, select your new build from the menu.

 *******************************************************************************
 Building The dojo-module-cdn Profile